AlexJHayward/J2M/README.md

 # J2M

-I forked this so I could minify and keep using it for drafts actions and such, to build a new minified version, just run `node minify.js`.
-The output will overwrite whatever is currently in `J2M.min.js`.
+I forked this so I could adjust the way that numbered lists are formatted.

 ## JIRA to MarkDown text format converter